niWdooG/Genome_Assembly_Long_Reads_Hi-C/README.md

-This [short tutorial](https://niwdoog.github.io/Genome_Assembly_Long_Reads_Hi-C/) covers some basic analyses aiming to perform a chromosome-level scaffolding and annotation of a diploid plant using primarily data produced by third generation sequencing.
+[This short tutorial](https://niwdoog.github.io/Genome_Assembly_Long_Reads_Hi-C/) covers some basic analyses aiming to perform a chromosome-level scaffolding and annotation of a diploid plant using primarily data produced by third generation sequencing.

 Table of contents:

-[I] Preface
+[I] Preface<br/>
-In a nutshell
+In a nutshell<br/>
-Learning outcomes
+Learning outcomes<br/>
 Keywords
 DOI
 [II] Software & sequencing data